goatcms/goatcms/docs/intership_guide.md

 # Internship guide

 ## github
-If you don't have a github, you must [sing up](https://github.com/join?source=header-home) Next send me your username.
+If you don't have a github, you have to [sing up](https://github.com/join?source=header-home) Then please send me your username.

 ## Docker
 Try [start with docker image](start/docker.md)